jogo/jogo.github.com/slides/development-models/content.md

 ### Release

-* Over 300 separate releases
+* 150+ separate releases
-* ASF is more of an umbrella and culture
+* ASF is more of a governance umbrella and culture
 * Each project does its own thing

 ===